windsmoon/UIController/README.md

 ### Migration From Older Versions

-The current version changes the serialized data layout.
-Older versions stored target and property data under each state.
-The current version defines targets and controlled property names once under each controller, while every state only stores the values for those target/property slots.
+This migration upgrades data from versions earlier than v0.5.0 to v0.5.0. v0.5.0 changes the serialized data layout: older versions stored target and property data under each state, while v0.5.0 defines targets and controlled property names once under each controller.
+Every state now only stores the values for those target/property slots.

 Before migration, commit or back up your project data.
 After migration, check the Console warnings and verify the referenced prefabs, controllers, states, targets, and properties.